Skip to main content

 • Laser cut pieces including the LED ring base, ring mount bottom, ring mount top

-2. Locate the small 3 socket header in your parts kit.
+2. There are two 3-socket headers in your parts kit.
+Locate the shorter of the two headers.
 This socket will mount on the bottom side of the PCB and be soldered on the top side.
-Insert the socket on the bottom side of the PCB at location J9.
+See the green highlighted connector in the first image.
+Insert the socket on the bottom side of the PCB at location J10 (purple highlighted position).
 Hold it in place with some blue tape and make sure that it sits flush against the PCB surface.
-Flip the board over and carefully solder the three connections.
-Use caution - these three pins are spaced close together and it is easy to bridge the solder.
+Flip the board over and carefully solder the three connections on the top side of the board.
 Ask for help if you cannot solder the pins without bridging.

-• Locate the small 3 socket header in your parts kit.
+• There are two 3-socket headers in your parts kit.
+Locate the shorter of the two headers.
 This socket will mount on the bottom side of the PCB and be soldered on the top side.
+See the green highlighted connector in the first image.

-• Insert the socket on the bottom side of the PCB at location J9.
+• Insert the socket on the bottom side of the PCB at location J10 (purple highlighted position).
 Hold it in place with some blue tape and make sure that it sits flush against the PCB surface.

-• Flip the board over and carefully solder the three connections.
-Use caution - these three pins are spaced close together and it is easy to bridge the solder.
+• Flip the board over and carefully solder the three connections on the top side of the board.
 Ask for help if you cannot solder the pins without bridging.

 • When you're finished the solder joints should look similar to the last photo here.